gmfrancis9/Machine-Learning-Midterm/README.md

 baseline model which had an accuracy score of around 55% by using the majority class specification.
 We used the length of the subject, length of the body, and key words found in the body to classify the email as phishing or legit.
 The shallow learning technique worked extremely well.

+(ChatGPT was used to help make this Project)